kelreeeeey/numerical_from_book_to_code/README.md

 The `build_source.sh` will compile the C scripts to executables located in `bins/` sub-dir and shared objects (later for python usage) located in `shared_objects/` sub-dir

+The script also empties the `bins/` and `shared_objects` before produces new executables and shared objects.

 from root directory, make the bash script `build_source.sh` executable.

 ```bash